-Specifications are subject to change without notice.
-All brands and product names are trademarks or registered trademarks of their respective holders.
-All rights reserved. †Maximum wireless signal rates are the physical rates derived from IEEE Standard 802.11 specifications.
-Actual wireless data throughput, wireless coverage, and connected devices are not guaranteed and will vary as a result of internet service provider factors, network conditions, client limitations, and environmental factors, including building materials, obstacles, volume and density of traffic, and client location. ‡Lower Latency refers to the latency improvement of Wi-Fi 7 routers compared to Wi-Fi 6/6E routers, based on laboratory test data.
-The test conditions had the same 5 GHz or 2.4 GHz single-frequency wireless interference and tested the maximum latencies of Wi-Fi 7 clients (with MLO turned on) connecting to the 5 GHz and 2.4 GHz bands of Archer

-BE5000 (with MLO turned on) simultaneously and to the 5 GHz or 2.4 GHz bands of a Wi-Fi 6/6E router (without the MLO function).

-△Higher capacity and lower latency refers to the capacity and latency improvement of Wi-Fi 7 routers compared to Wi-Fi 6/6E routers, based on laboratory test data. §2.5 Gbps internet speeds require compatible service plans and equipment.
-Actual network speed may be limited by the rate of the product's Ethernet WAN or LAN port, the rate supported by the network cable, internet service provider factors, and other environmental conditions.

-☆Use of WPA3 requires clients to also support the corresponding feature.

-^oUse of Wi-Fi 7 (802.11be), Wi-Fi 6 (802.11ax), and features including Multi-Link Operation (MLO), 4K-QAM, Multi-RUs, OFDMA, and MU-MIMO requires clients to also support the corresponding features.

-Wi-Fi generations represent the wireless standard IEEE 802.11 a/b/g/n/ac/ax/be.
+- Maximum wireless signal rates are the physical rates derived from IEEE Standard 802.11 specifications.
+Higher capacity is based on laboratory test data, which analyzed the connections of different devices on the 6 GHz, 5 GHz, and 2.4 GHz bands simultaneously.
+These devices simulated a typical home scenario by running simultaneous applications in the same room that included 4K video, 1080p video, 720p video, file downloading, web browsing, IP cameras, and other IoT devices.
+Actual wireless data throughput, wireless coverage, and connected devices are not guaranteed and will vary as a result of internet service provider factors, network conditions, client limitations, and environmental factors, including building materials, obstacles, volume and density of traffic, and client location.
+Actual network speed may be limited by the rate of the product's Ethernet WAN or LAN port, the rate supported by the network cable, internet service provider factors, and other environmental conditions. - Significantly Lower Latency refers to the latency improvement of Wi-Fi 7 routers compared to Wi-Fi 6/6E routers, based on laboratory test data.
+The test conditions had the same 5 GHz or 6 GHz single-frequency wireless interference and tested the maximum latencies of Wi-Fi 7 clients (with MLO turned on) connecting to the 5 GHz and 6 GHz bands of this router (with MLO turned on) simultaneously and to the 5 GHz or 6 GHz bands of a Wi-Fi 6/6E router (without the MLO function). - Saving clients' battery power requires clients to also support the 802.11ax Wi-Fi standard.
+Actual power reduction may vary as a result of network conditions, client limitations, and environmental factors. - 10 Gbps internet speeds require compatible service plans and equipment.
+Actual network speed may be limited by the rate of the product's Ethernet WAN or LAN port, the rate supported by the network cable, internet service provider factors, and other environmental conditions. - Use of WPA3 requires clients to also support the corresponding feature. - Use of Wi-Fi 7 (802.11be), Wi-Fi 6 (802.11ax), and features including Multi-Link Operation (MLO), 320 MHz Bandwidth, 4K-QAM, Multi-RUs, OFDMA, and MU-MIMO requires clients to also support the corresponding features. - The 320 MHz bandwidth is only available on the 6 GHz band.
+Simultaneously, the 320 MHz bandwidth on the 6 GHz band and 160 MHz bandwidth on the 5 GHz band may be unavailable in some regions/countries due to regulatory restrictions.
+Double channel width and speed refer to 320 MHz compared to 160 MHz for Wi-Fi 6 routers. - Wi-Fi generations represent the wireless standard IEEE 802.11 a/b/g/n/ac/ax/be.
 All devices need to support 802.11 Wi-Fi protocols.
-Users may require an extra modem device that is compatible with their internet service provider to gain internet access.
+Users may require an extra modem device that is compatible with their internet service provider to gain internet access. - HomeShield includes the Free Basic Plan.
+Fees apply for the Pro Plan.
+Visit tp-link.com/homeshield for more information. - TP-Link EasyMesh-compatible products can network with other devices that use EasyMesh.

-HomeShield includes both basic and advanced features.
-Advanced features require a paid subscription.
-For details, visit tp-link.com/homeshield

-TP-Link EasyMesh-compatible products can network with other devices that use EasyMesh.
 Failed connections may be due to firmware conflicts of different vendors.
-The EasyMesh-compatible function is still being developed on some models and will be supported in subsequent software updates.

-This router may not support all the mandatory features as ratified in the IEEE 802.11be specification.

-Further software upgrades for feature availability may be required.
+The EasyMesh-compatible function is still being developed on some models and will be supported in subsequent software updates. - This router may not support all the mandatory features as ratified in the IEEE 802.11be specification. - Further software upgrades for feature availability may be required.

-Pictures are for reference only.
-If there are any inconsistencies between the product image and the actual product, the actual product shall prevail.